 - a.
 Torn, damaged, dead branches.
 Remove the branch just outside of the branch collar.
-See Illustration 4-5. - b.
+See Illustration 2-94-5. - b.
 Double Leaders: Maintain a dominant trunk for at least six to eight feet without a major fork.
 If the trunk divides into two or more relatively equal stems, favor one strong stem and remove the others.
 Cut one stem back to a lateral branch. - c.
 Rubbing branches: Eliminate branches that are rubbing or will soon rub against another branch. - d.
 Crowding: Give each branch room to grow with minimal competition for sunlight.
 When possible, have major lateral branches evenly spaced eight to ten inches apart along the trunk.
-If the tree by its nature would lose too much foliage in the process of eliminating crowding, maintain at least half the foliage on branches in the lower 2/3 of the tree. - e.
+If the tree by its nature would loeselose too much foliage in the process of eliminating crowding, maintain at least half the foliage on branches in the lower 2/3 of the tree. - e.
 Narrow Branch Angles/Included Bark: Remove one branch if the angle is 40% or narrower or if it appears that the bark from the branch is becoming pinched between the branch and the trunk. - f.
-Sprouts and Suckers: Remove sprouts and suckers. - g.
-Temporary branches: Leave temporary branches that are not competing with permanent, scaffolding branches.
+Sprouts and Suckers: Remove sprouts and suckers.